fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

    var app = builder.Build();
    ```

-   Currently, Fluent CMS supports `AddSqliteCms`, `AddSqlServerCms`, and `AddPostgresCms`.
+   Currently,  FormCMS supports `AddSqliteCms`, `AddSqlServerCms`, and `AddPostgresCms`.

-4. **Initialize Fluent CMS**:
+4. **Initialize FormCMS**:
    Add this line after `builder.Build()` to initialize the CMS:
    ```
    await app.UseCmsAsync();
    ```
-   This will bootstrap the router and initialize the Fluent CMS schema table.
+   This will bootstrap the router and initialize the  FormCMS schema table.

 5. **Optional: Set Up User Authorization**:
    If you wish to manage user authorization, you can add the following code.
 If you're handling authorization yourself or don’t need it, you can skip this step.